Dennis F. Parker: Recording engineer

 Parker got his first lessons to become a recording engineer from David Baskind at B & B Sound on Melrose, near Fairfax, in Los Angeles.
 He continued experimenting and learning in a home studio.
 In 1979, he started working for Mike Hightower and Wayne Henderson at Wide Track Studios in Van Nuys.

 He was recording engineer for albums by Wayne Henderson, Miki Howard, Ronnie Laws, Alphonse Mouzon, Keith Washington, Dwight Sills.

 The Miki Howard album peaked at number 4 week of March 24, 1990 on the Billboard R&B albums chart.

 In addition, he was the recording engineer for four Ice-T albums: Rhyme Pays, Power, The Iceberg/Freedom of Speech...Just Watch What You Say, and O.G.
 Original Gangster.
 The O.G. album peaked at number 9 week of July 13, 1991 on the Billboard R&B albums chart.

 Mexico

 Recording engineer

-Parker moved with his wife and three sons to Mexico City in November 1990.
+Parker moved with his wife and two sons to Mexico City in November 1990.
+His third son was born during their time in Mexico City.
 He was the recording engineer at Estudio Kay-nah in Mexico City owned by Pedro Plascencia and his mother, Carmen Salinas.
 In December, he was the recording engineer at Estudio Kay-nah and recording Cutberto Perez and his Marachi 2000.

 Musician

-Parker played 20 years the electric bass with the Mexican rock group El Haragán y Compañía.
+Parker played the electric bass with the Mexican rock group El Haragán y Compañía for 20 years.